Hossain-Masud/Project-2/README.md

 ## Contributors

 Contributors are always welcome to make contributions to this project and help improve it.
-If you'd like to contribute or work on available issues, feel free to do so.
-Let's collaborate and make this calculator even better!

-## Happy Coding!
+## Tested

 We hope you find this Simple JavaScript Calculator useful and enjoy using it for your calculations.
-If you have any questions or suggestions, please don't hesitate to reach out to [Harsh Trivedi](https://harsh98trivedi.github.io).
+If you have any questions or suggestions, please don't hesitate to reach out to [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhossain-masud.github.io%2FProject-2%2F).

-Happy coding!